grifonas/simple_users/README.md

 # USAGE:
 - Clone this cookbook
-- Include users::default in any of your recipes.
+- Include simple_users::default in any of your recipes, roles or environments.

 ## Add Users:
 Add a block to the default attribute containing each of the following to create a user: